Mayhem of the Music Meister!: Voice cast

-Reception
+Reception and legacy

-"Mayhem of the Music Meister!" screened June 24, 2009 at Comic-Con, where supervising producer James Tucker noted that he believed that the show would be successful after seeing people wearing Music Meister costumes after the episode's debut.
-The episode received a standing ovation at its debut, in part because of the humor of the Maestro's dance-inducing powers on the heroes and villains.
+"Mayhem of the Music Meister!" screened on June 24, 2009 at Comic-Con, where supervising producer James Tucker noted that he believed that the show would be successful after seeing people wearing Music Meister costumes after the episode's debut.
+The episode received a standing ovation at its debut, in part because of the humor of the Music Meister's dance-inducing powers.

 The episode was nominated for an Emmy Award and has been called one of television's best musicals.
 The episode has been used as an example of the merits of Batman: The Brave and the Bold.

+The character of the Music Meister has subsequently appeared in other Batman media, such as comics, television series, and video games.

 Soundtrack

-The soundtrack of "Mayhem of the Music Meister!" was released on October 23, 2009 as Batman: The Brave And The Bold: Mayhem of the Music Meister!
+The soundtrack of "Mayhem of the Music Meister!" was released on October 23, 2009, as Batman: The Brave and the Bold: Mayhem of the Music Meister!
 (Soundtrack from the Animated Television Show).
 It contains 8 tracks from the episode and has been praised as being fun while criticized for its brevity.